Heterogeneous Explore-Exploit Strategies on Multi-Star Networks

 The paper is organized as follows.
 In Section \ref{sec:problem} we provide the problem formulation and notation.
 Section \ref{sec:algo} presents the proposed algorithm and intuition.
 We analyze performance of the proposed algorithm in Section \ref{sec:performance} and provide improved theoretical bounds for the expected cumulative group regret.
 In Section \ref{sec:simulation} we show numerical simulations to illustrate and validate the theoretical results.
 We conclude in Section \ref{sec:conl}.

-\section{PROBLEM FORMULATION}
+\section{Problem Formulation}

 In this section we present the problem formulation and relevant mathematical notations.
 Consider a group of $K$ agents, each faced with the same $N$-armed bandit problem for $T$ time steps.
 At each time step $t \in \{1, \ldots, T\}$, each agent chooses an option and receives a stochastic reward associated with the chosen option.
-Let $X_i$ be a sub-Gaussian random variable that denotes the {\em reward associated with option} $i\in \{1,\ldots,N\}.$ Define $\mu_i=\mathbb{E}(X_i)$ and $\sigma^2_i$ as the {\em expected reward} and {\em variance proxy} associated with option $i$, respectively.
+Let $X_i$ be a sub-Gaussian random variable that denotes the {\em reward associated with option} $i\in \{1,\ldots,N\}.$ Sub-Gaussian rewards include widely used distributions such as Bernoulli, Gaussian, and bounded rewards.
+Define $\mu_i=\mathbb{E}(X_i)$ and $\sigma^2_i$ as the {\em expected reward} and {\em variance proxy} associated with option $i$, respectively.
 Let $i^*=\arg_{i} \max \{\mu_1,\ldots, \mu_N\}$ be the {\em optimal option} with highest expected reward.
 Define $\Delta_i=\mu_{i^*}-\mu_i$ as the {\em expected reward gap} between option $i^*$ and option $i.$